benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 25.md

 In weighted fair sharing, an operator might want to partition the link's rate **C** into separate allocations for each class.
 Partitions may have **weights w**.

 Class $i$ gets the illusion of traversing logical link rate $w_i * C / \sum_j w_j$

+- Customary to think of different classes as belonging to different **queues**
+- For this reason, weighted fair sharing is also called **weighted fair queuing (WFQ)**
+- Each queue is first-in-first-out (FIFO)